Does your cat approve of her current Home set-up?

 The "n + 1" rule.

 You should have one more resource than the number of cats you have.
-This applies to litter boxes, preferred resting spaces, vertical perches, food, water bowls, and toys.
+This applies to litter boxes, preferred resting spaces, vertical perches, food, water bowls, toys and anything else your cat needs or likes.

 Check out this video to learn if your cats are friends or foes.
 If they aren't friends it is even more important to use the n+1 rule in your household.